xregistry/spec/core/spec.md

 - `model` - when present, if the `model` attribute is also present then the Registry's model MUST be updated prior to any entities being updated.
 A value of `null` MUST generate an error.
-If the `model` attribute is present but the `model` query parameter is not, then the `model` attribute MUST be silently ignored.
+If the `model` attribute is present but the `?model` query parameter is not, then the `model` attribute MUST be silently ignored.

 A successful response MUST include the same content that an HTTP `GET`